 Welborn was able to elude police officers for a bit, but his luck ran out when he was stopped for a traffic violation.
 When his identity was processed through the local information system, the police connected him to the burglary and theft of the TV and little Gizmo the lemur.

 Detective Brown wrapped up the unusual case by telling reporters, “[T]o take the monkey to his sister, cross state lines and get somebody else to contact the family…and try to get the reward money … this is hands down the oddest, funniest case I have ever worked.”

 Unlike the theft of Gizmo the lemur, theft cases aren’t this amusing.

 If you have been allegedly accused of theft, you must realize this is a serious charge with far-reaching consequences.
-You need to contact a criminal defense attorney experienced in theft cases who can build a good defense for you such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+You need to contact a criminal defense attorney experienced in theft cases who can build a good defense for you such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys

 Phone: (619) 297-2800